Pitbull Myths

 will go for people next.

-go mad at the sight of a raccoon, foxhounds will not hesitate to tear a dog-like
+"Many working breeds have antipathy towards other animals - coonhounds go mad at the sight of a raccoon, foxhounds will not hesitate to tear a dog-like

 fox to shreds, greyhounds live to chase and maul rabbits and even dog-like coyotes.